-The Bible teaches that there are two spiritual places of punishment - one temporary, the other permanent.
+The Bible teaches there are two spiritual places of punishment - one temporary, the other permanent.
 Hades is where unbelievers are today.
-It has the characteristics of fire and brimstone, but it's temporary.
+It has the characteristics of fire and brimstone, but it's interim.
 Whereas, the lake of fire is eternal.
 According to verse 14, in the end, Hades is cast into the lake of fire.

-At the end of Chapter 19, the devil's two stooges, the Beast and False Prophet, received eternal torture.
+At the close of Chapter 19, the devil's two stooges, the Beast and False Prophet enter their eternal torture.
 They're "cast alive into the lake of fire burning with brimstone."
 Yet here, Satan is held over in Hades, or "the bottomless pit."
 He's chained in hell's holding cell.

-At the end of verse 3, John explains why "But after these things he must be released for a little while."

-Apparently, God isn't through with Satan.
+And at the end of verse 3, John explains why, "But after these things he must be released for a little while."
+Evidently, God isn't through with Satan.
 He still has a use for him.
-Verse 8 will explain his final purpose...
+Verse 8 explains his final purpose...

-But this brings up an interesting sidebar...
+Yet this brings up an interesting sidebar...
 Satan's existence - even his mischief - has always been at God's allowance.
 Not that God approves of the Devil's specific acts.
 He doesn't.
-The evil Satan authors and the pain it causes grieves God's heart.
+Far from it, the evil Satan authors and the pain it causes grieves God's heart.
 Nevertheless, God permits Satan some latitude.

-God uses trials and temptation to strengthen our faith and neither has any teeth without a Tempter.
-At the end of the age, Satan "must be released for a little while..." for the same reason he wreaks havoc today.
+And God uses the trials and temptation Satan stirs up to strengthen our faith.
+Temptation has no real teeth without a Tempter.
+So at the end of the age, Satan "must be released for a little while" for the same reason he wreaks havoc today, He'll test the faith of mankind.